 Travel credit cards provide cardholders with plenty of opportunities to learn how to travel for free.
 The Barclaycard Arrival Plus® World Elite Mastercard® is one of them, giving you extra flexibility in how you redeem your rewards.

 But every credit card has its own terms and conditions for using rewards points and miles.
 So, it’s important to know how to maximize your rewards and what your options are for redemption as soon as possible.

 How to maximize rewards with the Barclaycard Arrival Plus® World Elite Mastercard®

 The Barclaycard Arrival Plus® World Elite Mastercard® (also called the Barclaycard Arrival Plus®) offers great rewards on every purchase you make, plus a large sign-up bonus when you just start out.

-Limited Time Offer: Enjoy 70,000 bonus miles after spending $5,000 on purchases in the first 90 days (Normally you’ll earn 60,000 miles after you spend $5,000 with the card during the first 90 days after you get approved.)
+Enjoy 70,000 bonus miles after spending $5,000 on purchases in the first 90 days.
 You’ll also receive 2 miles per dollar spent on every purchase you make.

 It’s important, therefore, to use the card whenever you can.
 Use it instead of your debit card for in-store and online purchases.
 Also, look at your recurring expenses to see if you can switch your payment account from your checking account to your credit card.

 Just keep in mind that some might charge a convenience fee to pay by credit card.
 In most cases, it’s generally not worth it because the fee is higher than what you’d earn in rewards.

 The more you use your card, the more miles you earn.
 And thankfully, the card makes it easy to rack up miles fast.

 How to travel for free with your Arrival miles